aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msolineformat/_index.md

 ```

-Gets or sets the dash style for the specified line.
+the dash style for the specified line.

 **Returns:**
 int